maximilianspiess/Box-Sizing-Tool/README.md

 The project is based on the Heltec WiFi Kit 8.
 It is based on the ESP8266 microcontroller and uses up to 6V input.
 It has an onboard screen and WiFi a antenna [(learn more)](https://heltec.org/project/wifi-kit-32/).

 #### Wiring
-A diagram for the wiring is available in the appendix of this document.
+A diagram for the wiring is available [here](images/Box Sizing Tool Diagram.jpg).

 ## Code